 I switched to my index finger for the crown.
 I made swooping motions in green from the base outward, which is what you see below.

 I added a bit of brown to the crown, trying to get some shadow.
-I dunked my index finger into the turquoise in a surprisingly effective attempt to dilute the green and then brown already on my finger.
+After that, I dunked my index finger into the turquoise in a surprisingly effective attempt to dilute the green and the brown already on my finger.
 Then I painted the background.
 It was really hard getting between the leaves of the crown; quite a few got covered, as you can see.
 It was also hard to get right up to the edge of the paper without getting any paint on the strawberry side.
 I did my best, but had to mop up small mistake with my ring finger.

 I mixed a little bit of brown into the yellow (yes, with my finger) and stamped fingerprints into each of the white gaps between the original green lines.
 Then I dipped into plain yellow and re-stamped the areas in the upper right to add a subtle highlight.
 I touched up the crown with my pinky finger, which actually worked better than my index finger had.
 I mixed a small amount of yellow into the green to add some highlights on the left.